EdwinVW/dapr-workshop/Assignment02/step-by-step.md

    }
    ```

    > It's important to really grasp the sidecar pattern used by Dapr.
-In this case, the FineCollectionService calls the VehicleRegistrationService by **calling its own dapr sidecar**!
+In this case, the FineCollectionService calls the VehicleRegistrationService by **calling its own Dapr sidecar**!
 The FineCollectionService doesn't need to know anymore where the VehicleRegistrationService lives because its Dapr sidecar will take care of that.
 It will find it based on the `app-id` specified in the URL and call the target service's sidecar.

 1. Open a **new** terminal window in VS Code and make sure the current folder is `src/FineCollectionService`.